Out-Law Guide 8 min. read

 There is no withholding tax on dividends paid by a UK company.

 Dividends received by the UK holding company from other UK companies or from overseas companies should benefit from an exemption from corporation tax, called the dividend exemption.
-If available this means that the UK holding company does not have to pay corporation tax on the dividends it receives.
+If the exemption is available, the UK holding company does not have to pay corporation tax on the dividends it receives.

-If the holding company is a small company then the dividend exemption should prevent UK tax being payable in respect of dividends paid to it by UK companies or companies resident in most places where the UK has a double tax treaty, provided a few additional conditions are satisfied.
+If the holding company is a small company, the dividend exemption should prevent UK tax being payable in respect of dividends paid to it by UK companies or companies resident in most places where the UK has a double tax treaty, provided a few additional conditions are satisfied.

-Anti-avoidance rules, called the controlled foreign company (CFC) rules, prevent the artificial diversion of a UK company's profits to subsidiaries/other corporate entities in low tax jurisdictions to avoid UK corporation tax.
+Anti-avoidance rules, called the controlled foreign company (CFC) rules, prevent the artificial diversion of a UK company's profits to subsidiaries or other corporate entities in low tax jurisdictions to avoid UK corporation tax.

 A CFC is a company that is tax resident outside the UK and controlled by one or more UK resident persons.
 In certain circumstances, the rules will impose a corporation tax charge on a UK resident company in relation to certain profits of the CFC.

 There are certain exemptions that prevent a CFC charge applying.
-For example, subject to certain conditions there is an exemption for CFCs resident in a jurisdiction with a headline rate of corporation tax that is more than 75% of the UK corporation tax rate (currently 20%).
+For example, subject to certain conditions there is an exemption for CFCs resident in a jurisdiction with a headline rate of corporation tax that is more than 75% of the UK corporation tax rate (currently 19% but increasing to 25% from April 2023).
 The UK's CFC rules are complex and tax advice should always be sought where they may be relevant.